MFT Degrees, Schools, and Careers in North Dakota

 Currently, there are no marriage and family therapy (MFT) programs in the state of North Dakota that are accredited by the Commission on Accreditation for Marriage and family Therapy Education (COAMFTE).
 Moreover, there are no programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) that include an emphasis on couples and family therapy.

 However, this does not mean that there are no educational opportunities for individuals hoping to become marriage and family therapists.
 In particular, the master's program in Couple and Family Therapy offered by North Dakota State University indicates on its website that it plans to apply for and meet COAMFTE-accreditation standards in the next three years.

 Online MFT Degrees in North Dakota

 There are no programs based in North Dakota that offer online programming or an online-only degree, but it is important to note that lack of ND-based online schools does not mean interested students cannot pursue MFT studies on an online basis.
-Indeed, COAMFTE has recently begun to accredit online-only organization, and both Capella University and Northcentral University offer masters- and doctoral-level educational experiences that provide students with enhanced flexibility in pursuing their career of choice.
+Indeed, COAMFTE has recently begun to accredit online-only organization, and both Capella University and Northcentral University offer masters- and doctoral-level* (*Northcentral only) educational experiences that provide students with enhanced flexibility in pursuing their career of choice.
 Students can take online courses at a pace of their choosing, and then pursue clinical experience and internships in their locale.

 Learn more about an online MFT degree.